z0ph/update53-pub/README.md

 ## Installation

-- Create your AWS Route 53 Zone first, then create your DNS A Record to update (`home.example.com`)
+- Create your Amazon Route 53 Zone first, then create your DNS A Record to update (`home.example.com`)
-- Configure your server with AWS CLI : `aws configure` with your AccessKey ID and SecretAccess ID
+- Configure your server with AWS CLI : `aws configure` with your `AccessKey` and `SecretKey`

         $ git clone https://github.com/z0ph/update53-pub.git
         $ cd update53-pub/python/